gzzhanghao/babel-plugin-transform-beautifier/README.md

 # babel-plugin-transform-beautifier

-A babel plugin that beautifies JavaScripts
+A babel plugin that beautifies JavaScript

 ## Usage